 Steve’s government service also includes a distinguished military intelligence career.
 Steve first enlisted in the U.S. Army Reserve in 1987 and was a 1995 graduate of Officer Candidate School (OCS).
 Upon receiving his commission, he served as an intelligence officer and was assigned to the Defense Intelligence Agency.
 In 2003, Mr. Stombres was mobilized in support of Operation Iraqi Freedom and served on the Joint Chiefs of Staff as an Iraq Analyst for the Iraq Intelligence Task Force.
 He retired from the Army Reserve in 2009.

 Steve graduated from the Virginia Polytechnic Institute in 1993 and holds a B.A. in History.
-He and his wife Kristen reside in Fairfax, Virginia with their children Katie, Ellie, and Jimmy.

 Each partner of the Harbinger Strategies team has been involved at the highest levels of decision-making in Congress, the Executive Branch, and national political campaigns.
 Relying on our deep experience, we deliver results for our clients in any political environment.